David Cheriton: Lifestyle

 Although the Google investment alone would be worth over US$1 billion, Cheriton has a reputation for a frugal lifestyle, avoiding costly cars or large houses.
 He was once included in a list of "cheapskate billionaires".

 On November 18, 2005, the University of Waterloo announced that Cheriton had donated $25 million to support graduate studies and research in its School of Computer Science.
 In recognition of his contribution, the school was renamed the David R. Cheriton School of Computer Science.
 In 2009, he donated $2 million to the University of British Columbia, which will go to fund the Carl Wieman Science Education Initiative (CWSEI).
 He more recently donated $7.5M to fund a new chair in computing, and a new course on computational thinking.

 Cheriton has also funded two graduate student fellowships and one undergrad fellowship at Stanford, and donated several millions of dollars to Stanford to fund research.

 He campaigned against Asynchronous Transfer Mode (ATM) that was favored by telephone carriers, preferring Ethernet, which he saw as a simpler, proven option.
 Ethernet gradually superseded alternatives.

 Personal life

 In 1980, Cheriton married Iris Fraser.
 They divorced in 1994.

-According to public record, Cheriton has made donations to Republican causes including the party, candidate PACs, senators, and made a total of over $5,000 donations to the presidential candidate Donald Trump.
+According to public record, Cheriton has made donations to Republican causes including the party, candidate PACs, senators, and made a total of over $5,000 in donations to the presidential candidate Donald Trump.